The Atlanta Coyote Project consists of scientists devoted to learning more about coyotes and their role in urban ecosystems.

 "The Atlanta Coyote Project separates fact from fiction and reveals some surprising new information they've learned with hidden coyote cameras."

+Yes, coyotes are common throughout Georgia, in both rural and urban settings.
 The presence of red wolves in the southeast is historically what kept out coyotes.
 Once we humans wiped out red wolves, it created a void that the coyote easily filled on its own.
 This has happened gradually over the past 50+ years.
 Organisms that have the capacity to expand their range across this planet will do so when given the opportunity.
 We did!
 Also, fossil evidence from the late Pleistocene (~12,000 years ago) has yielded coyote remains from as far east as Pennsylvania and West Virginia.

 These animals are coyotes.
 Red wolves have been absent from the southeast for nearly 100 years, and their loss (extirpation) is what allowed the coyote to move in.
 In other words, there are no wolves in our area for coyotes to mate with to produce hybrids.